zendframework/zf2-documentation/docs/languages/en/modules/zend.stdlib.hydrator.strategy.rst

 - **Zend\\Stdlib\\Hydrator\\Strategy\\ClosureStrategy**

-  This is the strategy, that allows you pass in a ``hydrate`` callback to be called in the event of hydration, and an ``extract`` callback to be called in the event of extraction.
+  This is the strategy, that allows you to pass in a ``hydrate`` callback to be called in the event of hydration, and an ``extract`` callback to be called in the event of extraction.

 - **Zend\\Stdlib\\Hydrator\\Strategy\\DefaultStrategy**